hedgehogV/HT1621-lcd/README.md

 ## APIs reference

 * `HT1621(pPinSet *pCs, pPinSet *pSck, pPinSet *pMosi, pPinSet *pBacklight)` Ctor.
-Starts the lcd with the pin assignement declared.
+Starts the lcd with the pin assignment declared.
 The backlight pin is optional

 * `HT1621(pInterface *pSpi, pPinSet *pCs, pPinSet *pBacklight)` Starts the lcd with SPI interface.
 CS and backlight pins are optional.
 Tested with CPOL=LOW, EDGE=1